adparlor/conduit/README.md

 CTRL/CMD + ENTER - Runs the current query.
 DBLClick on a table in the sidebar - Makes that table's keyspace active, and loads a default 'SELECT' query for that table.
+DBLClick on a tab - Allows you to change the title of the tab.

 ## Development Setup